Juanjo90c/randomquoter/README.md

 Random quote generator to showcase the use of frameworks and features with a simple application.

-- Use of react+vite as a javascript framework for developing the page;
+- Use of react+vite as a javascript framework for developing the page.
 - Styling done on plain css with transitions to give the page update a more smooth view.
 - Fetch usage for getting the quote data remotely.
 - JSON parsing for data generation.